 DNA methylation is an essential epigenetic process involving the addition of a methyl group to cytosine.
-It is known to play a role in many important genomic regulatory processes, including X Chromosome inactivation, genomic imprinting and the repression of tumor suppressor genes in cancer, mediating transcriptional regulation as well as genomic stability (Jones 2012).
-Three catalytically active DNA methyltransferases (DNMTs) are involved in the methylation of cytosine: DNMT1, which is mainly responsible for the maintenance of DNA methylation over replication and DNMT3A and DNMT3B, which generally perform de novo methylation of either unmethylated or hemimethylated DNA.
+It is known to play a role in many important genomic regulatory processes, including X-Chromosome inactivation, genomic imprinting, and the repression of tumor suppressor genes in cancer, mediating transcriptional regulation as well as genomic stability (Jones 2012).
+Three catalytically active DNA methyltransferases (DNMTs) are involved

+Corresponding authors: e.baple@exeter.ac.uk, a.h.crosby@exeter.ac.uk, j.mill@exeter.ac.uk in the methylation of cytosine: DNMT1, which is mainly responsible for the maintenance of DNA methylation over replication, and DNMT3A and DNMT3B, which generally perform de novo methylation of either unmethylated or hemimethylated DNA.
 An absence of these enzymes in mice results in embryonic (DNMT1 and 3B) or postnatal (DNMT3A) lethality (Okano et al. 1999), confirming their essential roles in development.
 In line with knockout mouse models, pathogenic variants affecting the chromatin binding domains of DNMT1 have been shown to cause two separate progressive autosomal dominant adult-onset neurologic disorders (Klein et al. 2011).
-Biallelic pathogenic variants in DNMT3B have been associated with immunodeficiency, centromere instability and facial anomalies (ICF) syndrome (Jiang et al. 2005).
-To date, DNMT3A has been linked to a number of physiological functions, including cellular differentiation, malignant disease, cardiac disease, learning and memory formation.
-Somatically acquired pathogenic variants in DNMT3A are associated with over 20% of acute myeloid leukemia (AML) cases, whilst heterozygous germline pathogenic loss of function variants have been found to underlie Tatton-Brown-Rahman syndrome (TBRS; also known as DNMT3A-overgrowth syndrome, OMIM: 615879) (Challen et al. 2011; Tatton-Brown et al. 2014).
-TBRS is characterized by increased growth, intellectual disability (ID) and dysmorphic facial features.
-More recently, heterozygous gain of function DNMT3A missense variants affecting the DNMT3A PWWP domain have been shown to cause microcephalic dwarfism and hypermethylation of Polycombregulated regions (Heyn et al. 2019).
+Biallelic pathogenic variants in DNMT3B have been associated with immunodeficiency, centromere instability, and facial anomalies (ICF) syndrome (Jiang et al. 2005).
+To date, DNMT3A has been linked to a number of physiological functions, including cellular differentiation, malignant disease, cardiac disease, learning, and memory formation.
+Somatically acquired pathogenic variants in DNMT3A are associated with >20% of acute myeloid leukemia (AML) cases, whereas heterozygous germline pathogenic loss-of-function variants have been found to underlie Tatton-Brown-Rahman syndrome (TBRS; also known as DNMT3A-overgrowth syndrome, OMIM 615879) (Challen et al. 2011; Tatton-Brown et al. 2014).
+TBRS is characterized by increased growth, intellectual disability (ID), and dysmorphic facial features.
+More recently, heterozygous gain-of-function DNMT3A missense variants affecting the DNMT3A PWWP domain have been shown to cause microcephalic dwarfism and hypermethylation of Polycomb-regulated regions (Heyn et al. 2019).